ZeroGravitasIndeed/SWTOR-Area-Assembler/README.md

 It is recommended to toggle Blender's System Console to watch the addon's progress when in use, as there are no other progress indicators yet.

 Download the Addon from **[here](https://github.com/SWTOR-Slicers/SWTOR-Area-Assembler/releases/download/v1.0.0/swtor_area_assembler.zip)**.

+Provisional instructions on how to produce the requisite area data .json files in **[this PDF](https://raw.githubusercontent.com/SWTOR-Slicers/SWTOR-Area-Assembler/main/How%20to%20export%20SWTOR%20area%20data.pdf)**.